SwissDataScienceCenter/renku-design-docs/rfcs/011-resource-access-control/011-resource-access-control.md

 ## Problem Statement

-The main motivation for this is to enable Renku admins to control which users have access to specific compute resources.
-Currently there is one set of compute resource options that are available to all users on the platform.
-Therefore admins cannot provision or guarantee specific compute resources for specific users.
-This is a serious problem for adoption of Renku by groups within ETH or elsewhere that want guranteed access to significant compute resources such as gpus or nodes with a lot of memory or cpu.
+The main motivation for this is to enable Renku admins to control which users have access to specific computing resources.
+Currently, there is one set of compute resource options that are available to all users on the platform.
+Therefore admins cannot provide or guarantee specific computing resources for specific users.
+This is a serious problem for the adoption of Renku by groups within ETH or elsewhere that want guaranteed access to significant computing resources such as GPUs or nodes with a lot of memory or CPU.

 Essential requirements:
-- user-level access control to cpu, memory, gpus and storage
+- user-level access control to CPU, memory, GPUs and storage
 - admins provision different resource pools and define these in Renku
 - admins assign specific users to specific resource pools
 - there is a default resources pool that all users have access to
 - resource pools have quotas on how much total resources are available in them
-- resource pools contain different flavours/combinations of preset gpu, cpu, memory and storage
+- resource pools contain different flavors/combinations of preset GPU, CPU, memory and storage
-- convenient and transparent way for admins to define resource pools and assign users
+- a convenient and transparent way for admins to define resource pools and assign users

 ## Key Assumptions

-- resource pools are assigned on a per user basis
+- resource pools are assigned on a per-user basis
 - Renku admins are in control of creating resource pools and assigning users to them
-- information about resource pools is persisted in a database and controled by a dedicated service
+- information about resource pools is persisted in a database and controlled by a dedicated service

 ## Possible Solutions